skeating/testsbxml/README.md

     mkdir build
     cd build
-    cmake -DLIBSBML_LIBRARY=< path to libsbml lib> -DLIBSBML_INCLUDE_DIR=< path to includes > ... -DEXTRA_LIBS= < comma separated list of xml libraries> make
+    cmake -DLIBLX_LIBRARY=< path to libLX lib> -DLIBLX_INCLUDE_DIR=< path to includes > ... -DEXTRA_LIBS= < comma separated list of xml libraries> make
     make install

-Should libSBML be installed in a default location it will be found automatically.
-Note that you do need to list the xml libraries that libSBML was linked against.
-In most cases libSBML is compiled against libXML and have compression enabled, so your `EXTRA_LIBS` would be:
+Should libLX be installed in a default location it will be found automatically.
+Note that you do need to list the xml libraries that libLX was linked against.
+In most cases libLX is compiled against libXML and have compression enabled, so your `EXTRA_LIBS` would be:

 	EXTRA_LIBS=xml2;bz2;z;iconv